Congress of Humanities selected Water Confidential to be included in Indigenous Studies curriculum in universities across Canada.

 Drinking Water Advisories

 You will find, in the following links, the number of Drinking Water Advisories in First Nations communities.
 It is important to learn about the different types of Drinking Water Advisories (DWAs): Boil Water Advisories (BWAs), Do Not Consume Water Advisories (DNCs), etc. It is also important to realize that this is not just an Indigenous issue.
-I suggest you click on and view the links in the order in which they appear below.
+I suggest you click on and view the links in the order they appear below.
 There are hundreds of DWAs at any given time.
 They exist from coast to coast to coast.
-Nationally, there were over 1400 as of August 2025!
-This means that while there are 114 DWAs in Indigenous communities, there are over 1200 in non-Indigenous (mainly rural) communities.
+On November 2, 2025, there were 1687 DWAs across Canada.
+While Indigenous Services Canada (ISC) reported 38 long-term DWAs in 36 First Nations communities, Statistics Canada reported 37.
+ISC reported 72 short-term DWAs in First Nations communities.

 WATERTODAY - Drinking Water Advisories